 Quality Assurance Project Plan

 The Clean Rivers Program requires a Quality Assurance Project Plan in order to provide the level of consistency and scientific validity of data needed for decision-making across the state.
 Quality Assurance Project Plans are crucial for documenting how the San Antonio River Authority (River Authority) plans, implements, and assesses the quality assurance/quality control (QA/QC) activities related to water quality monitoring.

 Clean Rivers Program Maps and Details

-As part of the Texas CRP, the San Antonio River Authority partners with the Bandera County River Authority and Groundwater District to monitor the entire San Antonio River Basin.
+As part of the Texas CRP, the San Antonio River Authority partners with the Bandera County River Authority and Groundwater District and the City of Boerne to monitor the entire San Antonio River Basin.

 The Texas Stream Team is a volunteer monitoring program that conducts monitoring throughout Texas using volunteer citizen scientists.

 To find a list of other CRP Partners that monitor Texas basins, visit here.

 Information about the River Authority’s Clean Rivers Program (CRP) Steering Committee, including agendas and presentations, can be found by following the link for the Environmental Advisory Committee (EAC).
 If you would like to contact a member or would like more information about the committee, please click here.